-A change in Contractor organizational structure shall require prior approval of AHCCCS, as specified in ACOM Policy 317 and Section F, Attachment F3, Contractor Chart of Deliverables.
+A change in Contractor Organizational Structure shall require prior approval of AHCCCS, as specified in ACOM Policy 317 and Section F, Attachment F3, Contractor Chart of Deliverables.
 The Contractor must submit notification and a detailed transition plan to AHCCCS 180 days prior to the effective date as specified in ACOM Policy 317.
-The purpose of the plan review is to ensure uninterrupted services to members, evaluate the new entity's ability to maintain and support the Contract requirements, and to ensure that services to members are not diminished and that major components of the organization and AHCCCS programs are not adversely affected by any change in Contractor Organizational Structure.
-AHCCCS reserves the right to obtain stakeholder input on proposed changes in a Contractor's organizational structure through a public notice and feedback process
+The purpose of the plan review is to ensure uninterrupted services to members, evaluate the new entity's ability to maintain and support the Contract requirements, and to ensure that services to members are not diminished and that major components of the organization and AHCCCS programs are not adversely affected by any change in organizational structure.
+AHCCCS reserves the right to obtain stakeholder input on proposed changes in a Contractor's organizational structure through a public notice and feedback process.

 A change in Contractor organizational structure may require a Contract amendment.
-If the Contractor does not obtain prior approval, or AHCCCS determines that a Change in Contractor Organizational Structure is not in the best interest of the State, AHCCCS may terminate this Contract pursuant to Section E, Contract Terms and Conditions.
+If the Contractor does not obtain prior approval, or AHCCCS determines that a change in Contractor organizational structure is not in the best interest of the State, AHCCCS may terminate this Contract pursuant to Section E, Paragraph 48, Termination.
+AHCCCS may offer open enrollment to the members assigned to the Contractor should a Change in Contractor Organizational Structure occur.